-A pedestrian path exists along the northern side of Old Northern Road connecting the site to Round Corner village and the Dural light industrial area to the east.
+A pedestrian path exists along the western side of Old Northern Road connecting the site to Round Corner retail and commercial centre.

-As part of the proposal the proponent is committed to delivering a new footpath along the southern side of Old Northern Road connecting the site to the existing bus stop (see Figure 7).
-The proponent is also committed to providing new traffic infrastructure on Old Northern Road including a dedicated pedestrian refuge island.
-This will allow pedestrians to safely cross Old Northern Road to access the bus stops and pedestrian pathway along the northern side of Old Northern Road.

-Design details, including the alignment and width of the pedestrian pathways and on-road infrastructure will support the DA.
-The path will be constructed within the existing road reserve, clear of impact on the heritage listed trees.
+As part of the proposal the proponent is committed to delivering a new footpath along the eastern side of Old Northern Road connecting the site to the Round Corner retail and commercial centre (see Figure 7).
+The design details, including the alignment and width of the pedestrian pathway will accompany the DA.
+The path will be constructed within the existing road reserve clear of impact on the heritage listed trees.
 Further correspondence with RMS will be required as part of a pre DA process.